lmencnar/coffee-shop-recipes/hot-beverages/caffe-latte.md

 ### Step 4

 - Gently pour the steamed milk into the brewed coffee while holding back the milk foam from glass.
+Main.

 ### Step 5